Gerald McEntee: Career

 After graduating, McEntee became part of American Federation of State, County and Municipal Employees (AFSCME) District Council 33, which was his father's union.
 Several months later, he began working as a staff member of its Philadelphia local council.
 He worked as a political strategist for the powerful municipal union until 1969.
 He played a key role in the passage of Act 195 – the Pennsylvania law granting state government employees the right to organize and collectively bargain – in June 1970, after arranging a picket of 5,000 public workers outside the Pennsylvania State Capitol two months earlier.
 He then talked those employees into joining AFSCME.

 The drive to organize Pennsylvania undertaken by McEntee was described by Eric Arnesen as "the largest and most successful organizing campaign in US labor history", helping to elevate his reputation nationally.
 He was elected Executive Director at the founding convention of AFSCME Council 13 in Pennsylvania in 1973, and as an International Vice President of AFSCME a year later.
 In that capacity, he was responsible for negotiating a deal with the state government that encompassed generous health insurance and prescription drug benefits.
 He subsequently presided over one of the largest public worker strikes in US history at the time when the state attempted to renege on its agreement several years later.

 McEntee was eventually elected president of AFSCME after the death of Jerry Wurf in December 1981.
 He was re-elected to a full term three years later.
 Under his leadership, gender pay equity was placed at the forefront of contract bargaining throughout the 1980s.
 He also oversaw a significant increase in the use of AFL funds for campaign finance, with over $30 million in the 1996 and 1998 elections and over $40 million in the 2000 election.
 His early endorsement of Bill Clinton in 1992, when some of the party establishment and Democratic Party voters were still on the fence about his candidacy, was recognized as helping him secure the party's nomination and ultimately the presidency.
 He was later responsible for the AFL's endorsement of Al Gore in 2000, as well as stymieing a 2005 plan by George W. Bush to partially privatize Social Security.

-McEntee supported John J. Sweeney in his rise to power in the AFL-CIO.
+McEntee supported John Sweeney in his rise to power in the AFL-CIO.